tarun-jethwani/WordFrequencyAnalyzer/readme.md

 3. user will get appropriate string response as a result after using any of the above mentioned route

 ### Required Classes
-Class IWordFrequency and Class IWordFrequencyAnalyzer are in src/iword_frequency.py
+IWordFrequency and IWordFrequencyAnalyzer are defined in src/iword_frequency.py

 ## Run Tests
 Pytest is used for testing class methods, to run Pytest, please keep the code files mimicking the directory structure